ECE444-2023Fall/UofT-EventHub/README.md

 - bannerID is the id of the image which will need to be loaded for the event
 - additionalInfo is a place for the organizer to add details/notes/instructuons for potential attendees.

 EventGraphicsBucket(<ins>bannerID</ins>, bannerImage)
+> This is a bucket that maps bannerIDs to actual images
 - Stores images for a specific bannerID
 - Note bannerImages is not a key and can hold duplicates.

 OrganizerLogoBucket(<ins>logoID</ins>, logoImage)
+> This is a bucket that maps logoIDs to actual images
 - Stores images for a specific logoID
 - Note logoImages is not a key and can hold duplicates.